emilosman/rssboat/README.md

 - [ ] Timeout network request 10s
 - [ ] Unread items should have different color
 - [ ] Should send update command after go func finishes
-- [ ] feeds.yml should not be relative path
 - [ ] AdditionalShortHelpKeys() extend
 - [ ] AdditionalFullHelpKeys() extend
 - [ ] Reset selected item index when opening feed, remember it on the feedlist